To set up Dynatrace monitoring on your Kubernetes cluster, please follow the official Dynatrace documentation on Deploy Dynatrace Operator.

 Alerting profile: An alerting profile with all problems set to 0 minutes (immediate) is created.
 You can review this profile by navigating to Settings > Alerting > Alerting profiles.

-Dashboard and Management zone: When creating a new Keptn project or executing the keptn configure monitoring command for a particular project (see Note 1), a dashboard and management zone will be generated reflecting the environment as specified in the shipyard.
+Dashboard and Management zone: When creating a new Keptn project or executing the keptn configure monitoring command for a particular project (see Note 1/), a dashboard and management zone that reflects the environment specified in the shipyard is generated.

 keptn configure monitoring dynatrace --project=PROJECTNAME